-Faculty may wish to involve a student's dean in discussions of absences/extensions if there appears to be a pattern of missing class and turning in late work.
-Conversely, a dean may contact a professor if students are missing class or need an extension for reasons they prefer not to disclose to faculty, when injury or illness prevents them from communicating directly, or when the condition is likely to be ongoing.
-These may include mental health issues, concussion, or complicated family situations.
+Faculty may wish to involve a student's Class Dean in discussions of absences/extensions if there appears to be a pattern of missing class and turning in late work.
+Conversely, a Class Dean may contact a professor if students are missing class or need an extension for reasons they prefer not to disclose to faculty, when injury or illness prevents them from communicating directly, or when the condition is likely to be ongoing.
+These may include mental health issues, a concussion, or complicated family situations.